-Any settlement reached in connection with the ENE will not be legally binding until it has been recorded in writing and signed by the parties.
+12 Any settlement reached in connection with the ENE will not be legally binding until it has been recorded in writing and signed by the parties.

-- 13 The evaluation is and shall be kept confidential. - The parties, their representatives and advisers, the evaluator and the Secretary shall keep confidential all Documents, submissions, statements and other information disclosed in the ENE, including any agreement for the settlement of the dispute, except when and insofar as disclosure is necessary:

-- (a) to implement or enforce the agreement for settlement of the dispute; or - (b) to comply with an obligation to disclose owed to any financial associate of the party making the disclosure or any obligations at law. - Its use in the ENE shall not affect the extent to which any Document, submission, statement or other information disclosed in the ENE is admissible or subject to disclosure or production (or, in Scotland, recoverable by commission and diligence under section 1 of the Administration of Justice (Scotland) Act 1972 or otherwise) in any subsequent arbitration, legal or other proceedings involving the parties. - The evaluator's evaluation shall be treated as being on the same basis as without prejudice negotiations in an action in the courts.
+- 13 The evaluation is and shall be kept confidential. - 14 The parties, their representatives and advisers, the evaluator and the Secretary shall keep confidential all Documents, submissions, statements and other information disclosed in the ENE, including any agreement for the settlement of the dispute, except when and insofar as disclosure is necessary: - (a) to implement or enforce the agreement for settlement of the dispute; or - (b) to comply with an obligation to disclose owed to any financial associate of the party making the disclosure or any obligations at law. - 15 Its use in the ENE shall not affect the extent to which any Document, submission, statement or other information disclosed in the ENE is admissible or subject to disclosure or production in any subsequent arbitration, legal or other proceedings involving the parties. - 16 The evaluator's evaluation shall be treated as being on the same basis as without prejudice negotiations in an action in the courts.

-17 Unless the parties otherwise agree, each party shall bear its own costs of the ENE.
-The parties shall share equally the evaluator's fees and expenses, the costs of his appointment and all other administrative costs of the procedure.
+17 Unless the Dispute Parties otherwise agree, each Dispute Party shall bear its own costs of the ENE.
+The Dispute Parties shall share equally the evaluator's fees and expenses, the costs of his appointment and all other administrative costs of the procedure.